Main page Site news

 • Cycle (several years)

-• Cycle I II III IV V, correction against the trend A B C
+• Cycle I II III IV V, correction A B C

-• Primary level I II III IV V, correction against the trend A B C
+• Primary Level I II III IV V, correction A B C

 fractal structure for uptrend